goelashwin36/ashwingoel.com/content/blog/sql-injection.md

 ## How to detect the presence of SQL Injection?

 In most of the cases SQL Injection can be detected easily by providing invalid parameters like `'`, `''` `a' or 1=1--`, `"a"" or 1=1--"`, ` or a = a`, `a' waitfor delay '0:0:10'--`, `1 waitfor delay '0:0:10'--`, `%26`, `' or username like '%` etc. and observe the changes in the behaviour of the application.
 You may try to analyse the length of the response from the server and also the time it takes to send the response.
 Payloads like: `'`, `a' or 1=1--` etc. might show changes in the response by the database server.
-But in case if there is no change we try to trigger time delays using payload like `a' waitfor delay '0:0:10'--` which might make the server delay for 10 sec before sending a response.
+But in case if there is no change we try to trigger time delays using payload like `a' waitfor delay '0:0:10'--` which might make the server delay for a specific time before sending a response.

 After determining if the website is vulnerable to `SQL Injection` we can try to extract some sensitive information from the database.

 Before that, we need to identify the `number of columns` the SQL Query returns.
 This is essential because if we try to extract unequal number of columns than what the query actually returns, then it will return an error.

 We can determine the number of columns by using the `order by` command.

+The `order by` command in `sql` is used to sort the fetched data in either ascending or descending order.
+On passing a `column number` to this command, it sorts the data based on that particular column number.
+Now if we provide an invalid column number then an `error` will be returned by sql.
+This can help us in knowing the number of columns a query returns.

 **_For Example:_**